 |Vibrotactile Force Gain||0.00|

 Wheel Presets selects the preset button bindings for each wheel.
-For the TMX, you can choose Custom and manually bind the buttons and pedals or choose any other Thrustmaster wheel and figure out how the buttons are bound with trial and error.
-For the T150, the proper bindings are already created.
+For the TMX, you can choose Custom and manually bind the buttons and pedals or choose any other Thrustmaster wheel and figure out how the buttons have been bound with trial and error.
+For the T150, the proper bindings already exist.

 Wheel Sensitivity lets you change the steering linearity.
 1.00 is linear steering.

 Force Feedback is the overall strength of the force feedback.

 Tilt Gain will make the force feedback react to how tilted the truck is.
 Setting this too high exaggerates the effect to a point where the wheel feels very odd.

 Friction Base Level is the constant low level of friction in the wheel at all times.
 Setting this to 0 will make the wheel have no weight when you are driving on normal roads.
 Setting this too high will make the wheel heavy all the time.